clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-guide.rst

 of the OS, kernel, and each of the installed packages which can easily become out of sync. |CL| guarantees that any installation with the same OS version has the same kernel and supporting software.
-In other words, it isn't possible for any OS component to get out of sync as long as `swupd` is used for system updates.
+In other words, it isn't possible for any OS component to get out of sync as long as :command:`swupd` is used for system updates.
 It also means that only one version number is needed to know whether a |CL| installation has the latest security patches installed.

 |CL| enforces regular updating of the OS by default and will automatically
 check for updates against a version server.
 The content server provides the